-This course is designed to teach student with beginner badminton skills.
+.5-2 Units: 27-108 hours of lab, per term, LR, DG, CSU, UC This course is designed to teach students with beginner badminton skills.
 Students will learn to hit the forehand and backhand clear and drive, the backcourt drop shot and the long serve.
 In addition, students will learn the scoring system and the basic rules of the game.